 Shall be’ depicts the future actions that will be happening later.
 It is also used to express when someone is unsure and also to express doubts.
 For instance,

-1. Shall we be starting our journey?
+1. Shall we start our journey?

 2. We shall be submitting the report tomorrow.